-In 1908, the first affordable, mass-produced automobile rolled off assembly lines: the Ford Model T. Its arrival reshaped the American landscape and put gasoline-powered vehicles firmly in the center of American life.
+In 1908, the first affordable, mass-produced automobile rolled off assembly lines: the Ford Model T. Its arrival reshaped the country's landscape and put gasoline-powered vehicles firmly in the center of everyday life.

 But more than a hundred years have passed, and the negative impacts of gasoline and diesel are clearer than ever.
 In 2016, transportation became the nation’s primary source of global warming pollution.
 It’s also a major cause of cancer, bronchitis, asthma, and other health problems.